 Robots in action

-The new BU Clinical Testing Laboratory, which employs eight robots—seven of which were rush ordered—will eventually be capable of processing more than 6,000 coronavirus tests per day and, importantly, return results by the end of the next day.
+The BU Clinical Testing Laboratory, which employs seven robots, is capable of processing more than 6,000 coronavirus tests per day and, importantly, returning results by the end of the next day.
 The staff will manage these instruments so they perform as expected.

 The job of an automaton

-Laboratory technologists will load test tubes, delivered from test collection sites, into seven robots that will distribute and prep the samples to perform coronavirus testing.
-Some robots will extract the specific viral genetic material from a sample.
-Other robots will set up the test, putting chemicals into the sample to detect whether the virus RNA is there.
+Laboratory technologists load test tubes, delivered from test collection sites, into seven robots that distribute and prep the samples to perform coronavirus testing.
+Some robots extract the specific viral genetic material from a sample.
+Other robots set up the test, putting chemicals into the sample to detect whether the virus RNA is there.